british special forces

 • The Royal Marines used WMIKs during assaults on Iraqi-held cities and towns of Southern Iraq during Operation Telic, 2003.

-• Paras from the Pathfinder Platoon carried out recon and offensive operations across the Iraqi border during Operation Telic.
+• Paras from the Pathfinder Platoon carried out recon and offensive operations across the Iraqi border during Operation Telic, 2003.

-The Land Rover WMIK is lightly armoured and several have been shot up and disabled by small arms fire in operations in Afghanistan.
-They also provide little to no protection against IEDs.
-This is not so much of a concern for elite units such as the RM or Paras who use the WMIKs off-road for recon and quick hit and run operations.
-Indeed, the lightweight and ability to fire out the vehicle in all directions is a plus in such situations.
-The protection on some WMIKs have been augmented with the use of Kevlar flaps across the more vulnerable points.
+The Land Rover WMIKs were lightly armoured and several were shot up and disabled by small arms fire in operations in Afghanistan.
+They also provided little to no protection against IEDs.
+The ballistic protection on some WMIKs were augmented with the use of Kevlar flaps across the more vulnerable points.

-Another problem with the WMIK is that it's narrow wheels can cause it struggle to transverse some of the off-road ground found in Afghanistan.
+Another problem with the WMIK was that it's narrow wheels could cause it struggle to transverse some of the off-road ground found in Afghanistan.

 Land Rover WMIK Specifications